 World of Tanks is an MMO that puts players into the mid-20th century.
 Overall, the game is an action title that features vehicle combat.
 Players will be fighting within a variety of tanks that will vary in stats and as players progress within the game, new tanks can be collected to use in online matches.
 Best of all, the game is available for free to enjoy right now on the PlayStation 4.

 Job Simulator has become a hit online and one of the more recommended VR titles to pick up.
 With that said, the PlayStation VR is required to enjoy the game.
 Within the title, players take on the role of a human in a robot driven world.

 The game offers a variety of everyday jobs to take on such as a standard office job to a car mechanic or even a convenient store clerk.
 Regardless of the job, players will have to do various tasks while interacting with the various objects and sets.
 It’s a fun game for all ages and one of the best early game pick ups you’ll want to cross off when you first purchase a PlayStation VR system.

 #4 Jurassic World Evolution

-When it to building up and running a park, there are a few different titles available but one of the more unique takes on the genre is Jurassic World Evolution.
+When it come to building and running a park, there are a few different titles available but one of the more unique takes on the genre is Jurassic World Evolution.
 This is a game developed under Frontier Developments in which players take control of managing a dinosaur theme park.

 In a lot of ways, this game is similar to the Zoo Tycoon franchise where players will be choosing out the decor, the live species exhibit and the staff that takes control of it all.
 The gameplay is easy to understand as well so if you find yourself not enjoying other similar titles that take the city building aspect into some very fine details in order to fully work then you may want to give this game a try.